 Typically, students can expect to pay £5,322 – £8,193 for catered housing and £4,938 – £7,970 for self-catered accommodation.

-The accommodations on the Canterbury campus is one of the most convenient as everything, from the library to the classes, is at a short distance.
-Also, the campus is a short bus ride or 20-minute walk away from the main city centre.
+The accommodations on the Canterbury campus are one of the most convenient as everything, from the library to the classes, is at a short distance.
+Also, the campus is a short bus ride or a 20-minute walk away from the main city center.
 The Medway campus is close to the Pier Quays accommodation, which is less than a 15-minute walk from Pembroke.